Physics (PHY) Courses

 PHY-109 Physics I - Algebra

 An introduction to the study of motion and waves; topics include Newton's laws, energy and work, periodic motion and feedback, sound and light waves, and optics.
 These topics are especially relevant for students interested in pre? health.
 The lab activities will introduce measurement techniques and will emphasize understanding the limits to any measurement.
 Three class periods and one lab period each week.
 Partially fulfills the college laboratory science requirement, and may count toward a physics major or minor with department permission.
 This course is typically offered in the fall semester.
 Not available to students who have received credit for PHY-111.
-Also not availbe to students who have taken or been placed in MAT-112 without Instructor permsission.
+Also not available to students who have taken or been placed in MAT-112 without instructor permission.

 Prerequisites: none